Eagle (automobile): Eagle cars marketed by Chrysler

 One of Chrysler's three original LH-cars.
 It was marketed in Europe as the Chrysler Vision.

 Concept car

 The Eagle Optima was a 1990 concept car.
 It was a four-door sedan that used cab forward design and was powered by an experimental, 32-valve all-aluminum V8 engine with all-wheel drive.
 The Optima was on the show circuit to judge consumer reaction to the thinly disguised version of the LH platform sedans that were to be introduced for the 1993 model year.
-Two earlier concept cars emphasizing the cab-forward designs that lead to the LH-based 1993 Eagle Vision were the 1987 Lamborghini Portofino and the 1989 Chrysler Millennium.
+Two earlier concept cars emphasizing the cab-forward designs that led to the LH-based 1993 Eagle Vision were the 1987 Lamborghini Portofino and the 1989 Chrysler Millennium.

+At the 1995 Detroit Auto Show, Chrysler showed the Eagle Jazz Concept, a midsized 4-door liftback sedan based on a shortened LH-car platform.
+In the US, the Eagle Division had done without a midsized D-segment offering since Chrysler stopped importing Medallions from France in 1989.
+However, unlike other Chrysler concepts of the era, the Jazz did not lead to a production Eagle model as the Optima before it had.